 - You also need to file proof of service, a document that says you have met the statutory requirement of providing a copy of the divorce petition to your spouse.
 If you fail to share the necessary documents with your spouse or don’t file proof of service with the court, then the judge will not proceed with your divorce case.

 - Once the paperwork has been delivered, the spouse who has received it needs to file an answer or respond to the petition within a specified time limit.

-- If the receiving spouse (respondent or defendant) fails to respond to the petition during the set time limit, the judge can order a default judgment that can be complicated, unfavorable, and expensive to reverse.
+- If the receiving spouse (respondent or defendant) fails to respond to the petition during the set time limit, the judge can order a default judgment that can be complicated, unfavorable, and expensive for that spouse to reverse.

 - The responding party can dispute the grounds for the divorce or can dispute the allegations you made in the petition.
 They are also free to assert disagreements regarding support and custody of children, a property claim, or any other aspect of the divorce.

 You can seek a settlement with your spouse outside the court before or after you file the formal paperwork.
 A voluntary settlement will ensure that you don’t battle it out in the court to save money and also speed up the process.

 There are two common methods of settlement.